Accouncement

 Our process combines document review, data integrations, and indirect verification with financial institutions.
 Families usually discover most accounts within 1 day, although some bank account confirmations take up to two weeks.

-Financial institutions are notified after a request for closure and transfer has been made by you.
+Financial institutions are only notified after a request for closure and transfer has been made by you.

 How much does Sunset cost?

-Nothing.
+Sunset is free to use.
 Sunset never charges families or takes a percentage of the estate.

-All of our tools are free to use, including search and discovery, probate document generation, asset transfer, and more.
+All of our tools are free, including search and discovery, probate document generation, asset transfer, and more.
 No upfront fees, subscriptions, and deductions from the inheritance.

-Our bank partners pay us a fee, based on interest generated from estate bank accounts.
+Our bank partners pay us a referral fee, based on interest generated from estate bank accounts.
 That way, all the deceased’s assets go to the beneficiaries and heirs.